dcpurton/biblatex-sbl/README.md

-# biblatex-sbl — SBL style files for BibLaTeX
+# biblatex-sbl — SBL style files for biblatex

 This package provide biblatex support for citations in the format specified by the second edition of the Society of Biblical Literature (SBL) Handbook of Style.